 Let's gather up the ingredients

-- Fresh Garlic- Sliced
+- Fresh Garlic- Thinly sliced

 - Extra Virgin Olive Oil